 A second illusion that we cling to is that the circumstances of our lives are as solid as the ground under our feet.
 We may nod our heads in agreement when someone says “change is the only constant”, but what we cling to is the comfort of the phrase “the more things change, the more they stay the same”.
 Change that isn’t self-initiated is frightening!

 When I heard Walsh’s poem for the first time, I needed to sit with his words and let them sink in.
-As I pictured his images, I was reminded of the experience of loss and grief.
+As I pictured his images, I was reminded of the experience of grief and loss.

 The Grief Journey